Heiligetomate/puwump/puwump/README.md

 6. Add ingredients to meals
 7. Workout
 8. Eat
-9. Log finished workouts (just in the db right now)
+9. Log finished workouts and meals (just in the db right now)

-10. Log finished meals   (just in the db right now
+> [!INFO]
+> This is a desktop App which might be supported for mobile some day